Youssef-Kallala/OR_project/README.md

-# Hamiltonian Path Algorithms: A Comparative Analysis
+# Vehicle Routing Problem: A Heuristic Approach

-This project explores and implements two different algorithms for solving the Hamiltonian Path problem, a classic challenge in graph theory and operations research.
+This project explores a heuristic solution for the classic Vehicle Routing Problem (VRP), a well-known challenge in logistics and operations research.

 ## Project Overview

-The goal of this project is to find a path in a directed or undirected graph that visits each vertex exactly once.
-Two main approaches are implemented in the `ProjetROimplementation.ipynb` notebook:
+The goal of this project is to find the optimal set of routes for a fleet of vehicles to serve a given set of customers.
+The implementation is contained in the `HeuristicApproach.ipynb` Jupyter Notebook.

-1.  **Dynamic Programming Approach**: A classic, exact algorithm that uses bitmasking to explore all possible paths.
-It is guaranteed to find a solution if one exists but has an exponential time complexity of O(2^n * n^2).
-2.  **Randomized Algorithm with Link-Cut Trees**: A more advanced, probabilistic approach that uses a sophisticated Link-Cut Tree data structure.
-This method is much faster for larger graphs but is not guaranteed to find a path in every run.
+The approach taken is a clustering-based heuristic:
+1.  **Clustering**: Customers are grouped into clusters using the K-Means algorithm from `scikit-learn`.
+2.  **Routing**: For each cluster, a simple path is determined, starting and ending at the depot.
+3.  **Visualization**: The final clusters and routes are visualized using `matplotlib` and `seaborn`.

 ## How to Run This Project